openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 - Deployment: It should have one initContainers that runs to completion to perform DB migration and one main container which starts the main server.
   No HA, so set replica to 1.
 It should also contain all the ENV variables needed to talk to postgres deployment DB_HOST, DB_PORT, DB_NAME, DB_USER etc.
   Suitable resources should be provided but not much memory and CPU is need for CRUD apps.
-- Secrets and ConfigMap: DB creds and configs should be read from here.
-We can probably use the configs from Postgres (seen below) for user and password.
+- Secrets: DB creds and configs should be read from postgres deployment.
 - Service: Expose and balance using `ClusterIP` (though to start with we will set replica to 1)
 - Ingress: Expose service so that it can be called by users from outside the cluster